 We have best practices, tools and experts for virtually any field.
 Where are those ensuring that not only the partial solutions work, but also the whole package at project, department, enterprise or system level?

 More specifically, where are those best practices, tools and experts that …

 - Solve the mounting conflicts between traditional1 and agile best practices2?

-- Solve the changeable (root) causes hiding behind complaints, reoccurring problems and ongoing cost-savings pressures?
+- Solve the changeable (root) causes hiding behind complaints, reoccurring problems, failed projects and ongoing cost-savings pressures?

 - Bridge the highly complex internal communication space between organisations and between best practices?

 - Identify phenomena3 in complex environments and solve them with techniques suited to these phenomena?